CSNW/ampersand-workshop/readme.md

 ## 2. Watching Your Test Fail

-It's good to watch your test fail to make sure the basic test infrastructure is installed and working and to ensure that the test doesn't pass before you've implemented the functionality and to ensure the test is failing the way you expect (because MainView hasn't been written yet, as opposed to a syntax error or something else).
+It's good to watch your test fail before you implement the functionality (the "red" in the "red, green, refactor" TDD mantra).
+This is so you can:

+* make sure it *does* fail
+* make sure it fails the way you expect (not a syntax error in the test code, for instance)

-- if you run the tests in your tests folder via `mocha tests`, it should not work because you installed mocha locally, not globally.
+- You should not be able to run mocha directly (via `mocha tests`) because it is installed locally, not globally.
-  - if it does work, run `where mocha` (win) or `which mocha` (*nix) to see where mocha is installed globally
+  - if you *can* run mocha directly, run `where mocha` (win) or `which mocha` (*nix) to see where mocha is installed globally and remove it
   - you want a locally versioned & configured test framework, not a global one.
-One of the big advantages of `npm` and node's module system is the priority given to locally-versioned and locally-configured dependencies.
+One of the big advantages of `npm` and of node's module system is the priority given to locally-versioned and locally-configured dependencies.
 - to run mocha & see your tests fail, you can run `node_modules/.bin/mocha tests`
-- it should fail with `Error: Cannot find module '../views/main_view.js'` (b/c we haven't written this file yet)
+- this should fail with `Error: Cannot find module '../views/main_view.js'` (b/c we haven't written this file yet)
 - the standard way to run the tests for any npm/node module, regardless of what test framework is used, is `npm test`.
-To register this, just add it to a new `scripts` section in your package.json like this (`node_modules/.bin` is automatically added to the path for npm scripts):
+To register mocha with `npm test`, just add it to a new `scripts` section in your package.json like this (the path for npm scripts includes `node_modules/.bin`):

 ```json
 "scripts": {